 What do I need to submit with my Student Permit Application?

-Applications will be processed upon receipt of the following listed below.
-Failure to complete and attach the required fee(s) and documents accurately for a Student Permit may result in the application/request being denied.
+Applications will be processed upon receipt of the items listed below.
+Failure to complete and include the required fee(s) and documents for a Student Permit may result in the application/request being denied.

 - Student Permit Application

-- Completion of Grade 12 (Academic Program, GED, Canadian Adult Achievement Test) - Including transcripts
+- Completion of Grade 12 (Academic Program, GED, Canadian Adult Achievement Test) - include transcripts